 - Ground Flax Seeds: Using ground vs whole flax seeds is best because whole flax seeds just pass through your GI system so you miss out on the healthy benefits.
 Like oats, flax seeds can also lower cholesterol and they are a good source of heart healthy omega-3 fatty acids.

 - Pepitas: Also called pumpkin seeds, these little seeds are a good source of zinc which is important for all kinds of things like cellular structure to gene expression.

 - Maple Syrup: For the best flavor, make sure to use real maple syrup rather than pancake syrup or maple flavored syrup (which is usually just corn syrup).
 Real maple syrup has so much more flavor than the fake stuff!

-STEP 1: Add all of the granola ingredients (except the coconut) to a bowl and still well.
-Transfer to a rimmed baking sheet and bake for 20-25 minutes at 350 degrees Fahrenheit.
+Step One: Add all of the granola ingredients (except the coconut) to a large bowl and stir well.
+Transfer the granola mixture to a parchment lined sheet pan and bake for 20-25 minutes at 350 degrees Fahrenheit.

-STEP 3: Allow to cool completely on baking sheet before breaking apart and storing in an airtight container.
+Step Three: Allow to cool completely to room temperature on baking sheet before breaking apart and storing in an airtight container.

 Chunky Granola Tips:

 - Line your baking sheet with parchment paper so that the maple sticks to the granola and doesn’t stick to the pan.

 - When spreading the granola onto the baking sheet, lightly press everything together onto the pan in one large mass.
 You want everything to be touching so that the individual oats/nuts/coconut stick together as they bake.